eating out

 Foie gras terrine with Sauterne jelly.
 Peeky toe crab with Granny Smith apples.
 Butternut-Kabocha soup with huckleberries.
 Paupiette of sea bass.
 Broiled squab breast.
 Grain-crusted venison.

 Now, I can't remember the taste of any of them.
-But at the time I thought I'd remember each mouthful forever.
-The deliciousness pushed me to a rash choice of wine and the evening sank into a sybaritic mist of self-indulgence.
+But I do remember that their deliciousness pushed me to a rash choice of wine and the evening sank into a sybaritic mist of self-indulgence.

 We were eventually lifted out of it by Daniel Boulud coming to our table to see if we’d enjoyed ourselves.
-"We have," I assured him, and Daniel seemed pleased to hear it.
+"We have," I told him, and Daniel seemed pleased to hear it.

 Some people are scornful of his restaurant being awarded two Michelin stars, but I don't see why.
 This place beats Sketch (its nearest equivalent in London) hands down for a comfortable relaxing atmosphere.
 Sketch is far too stiff.

-For me Daniel is the best in New York.
-Both the food and the feel of the place are really superb.
-But it's pricey too!
+For me Daniel is amongst the best in New York - both the food and the feel of the place.
+But don't choose the tasting menu - it's just too intrusive.

-If you’re going to do what we did you'd better be ready to cough up at least a thousand dollars.
+Tasting menu or not, if you’re going there you'd better be ready to cough up at least a thousand dollars.
+Quite a splurge!

 Daphne's